 How to View Disk Usage and Bandwidth Usage

-Understanding your website's Disk Usage and Bandwidth Usage is crucial for maintaining optimal performance and avoiding unexpected disruptions.
-This guide provides a clear and concise walkthrough on how to view these vital metrics within your Bluehost account interface.
+Understanding your website's disk and bandwidth usage is important for maintaining optimal performance and avoiding unexpected disruptions.
+This article discusses how to view these vital metrics within your Bluehost Account Manager.

 - Summary